Bill Haas: Professional career

-Haas was a member of the Nationwide Tour (now Web.com Tour) in 2005 after failing to earn his PGA Tour card in qualifying school.
+In 2004, Haas turned professional.
+In 2005, Haas was a member of the Nationwide Tour after failing to earn his PGA Tour card in qualifying school.
 His best finish in a Nationwide Tour event was a solo second at the 2005 Scholarship America Showdown.
 At the end of the season Haas birdied the last two holes at the 2005 qualifying tournament to earn his card on the PGA Tour for the 2006 season.

 In his debut year on tour, Haas finished 99th on the money list, making 19 out of 30 cuts.
 His best result was at the Wachovia Championship where he finished in a tie for fourth.
 He kept his tour card for the 2007 season, but he missed eight cuts in his first 13 events.
 He started to turn his form around during the fall series and recorded his best finish of the year at the Viking Classic with a tie for third place.
 He ended the year 104th on the money list.

 In 2008 Haas had a remarkably similar year to 2007, finishing 104th on the money list for the second year in a row.
 He qualified for the first two FedEx Cup playoffs events before being eliminated at the halfway stage, finishing 73rd in the standings.
 Haas also played well at the Viking Classic for the second year running with a T-4 finish.
 Haas enjoyed much greater success in 2009 with four top-10 finishes including a tie for third at the Valero Texas Open.
 This set him up for a good run into the playoffs and for first time in his career, Haas qualified for the third playoff event, the BMW Championship before falling short of the top 30 mark and ending the season 41st in the standings.
 He also finished 61st on the year-end money list, winning just under $1.5 million.

 At the start of the 2010 season Haas won his first PGA Tour title at the Bob Hope Classic in La Quinta, California.
 A week prior to the event, Haas received advice from his father, Jay, and great-uncle Bob Goalby about his foot positioning during his swing.
 Haas won the event by one shot over Matt Kuchar, Tim Clark and Bubba Watson.
 The win came at the start of his fifth year on the PGA Tour.